aldryn/prototype-aldryn-project-template/README.md

 ```

 For this prototype the ``addons-dev`` folder actually contains some sourcecode
 within the git repo.
-In real usage that code would be in git repos of its own
+In real usage the code for each Addon would be in a git repo of its own
 and manually cloned into the ``addons-dev`` folder.

 ## ``addons`` and ``addons-dev``